 Welcome to 3-Minute Read, your midweek rundown of everything we're talking about at Byrdie HQ.
 Every Wednesday, we'll get you up-to-date on the beauty news you need to know—in just three minutes.

 Apparently, even just two weeks off can have a pretty significant impact on your body.
-According to a new study from the University of Liverpool (as reported by Well and Good), going 14 days without physical activity can lead to muscular and metabolic changes that don't just lead to that "out-of-shape" feeling on the day to day, but can actually up your risk for diabetes and cardiovascular disease.
+According to a new study from the University of Liverpool (as reported by Well and Good), going 14 days without physical activity can lead to muscular and metabolic changes that don't just lead to that "out-of-shape" feeling on the day-to-day, but can up your risk for diabetes and cardiovascular disease.
 That's true even for people who were pretty active to begin with.